 Book Your Ski Week Rental with Lake Tahoe Accommodations

 At Lake Tahoe Accommodations, we make it easy to find the right home base for your Ski Week getaway, no matter what your group looks like or how you plan to spend your time in Tahoe.
-Our collection of ski-in ski-out rentals span both North and South Lake Tahoe, giving you the flexibility to choose a setting that matches your perfect experience, whether that means staying close to the slopes, near town, or tucked into a quieter mountain neighborhood.
+Our collection of ski-in ski-out rentals spans both North and South Lake Tahoe, giving you the flexibility to choose a setting that matches your perfect experience, whether that means staying close to the slopes, near town, or tucked into a quieter mountain neighborhood.

 Every rental in our portfolio is designed to feel welcoming and functional, with features that make Ski Week easier and more enjoyable.
 Fully equipped kitchens give you the option to prepare hearty breakfasts before heading out, pack lunches for the mountain, or cook dinner after a long day on the slopes.
 Comfortable living areas provide a place to relax, watch a movie, play games, or gather around a fireplace, while private bedrooms offer the quiet retreat you need to rest and recharge.